admb-project/admb/scripts/docker/quickstart-unix.md

 Console
 -------

-The procedure below shows how to use the interactive command line shell to build and run models.
+The procedure below shows how to use the container's interactive command line shell to build and run models.

 1. Use docker to open container's interactive shell and mount current local directory to the container.